 Reason #3: Because it’s about goals and business outcomes, not features

 When you set out to build a digital product, you want it to have a defined purpose.
-You want it to bring value both to your business and your customers, and creating that kind of product takes more than linking a bunch of features together.
+You want it to bring value both to your business and your customers, and creating that kind of product takes more than linking a bunch of basic features together.
 It takes discovery.

 In order to learn about your target audience, your users’ wants and needs, your competition, and market conditions, we usually kick off projects with discovery workshops.
 Working with our product strategists, you define the shape of your future product before we start application development.
 It is the only way to make sure you don’t end up creating something nobody wants and actually wasting money.